emilyriehl/emilyriehl.github.io/_pages/talks.md

 - [The formal theory of homotopy coherent monads](https://emilyriehl.github.io/files/eilenberg100.pdf), slides from the Samuel Eilenberg Centenary Conference.
 - [Algebraic model structures](https://emilyriehl.github.io/files/awm2011.pdf), slides from the AWM Anniversary Conference at ICERM.
 - [Cellularity, composition, and morphisms of weak factorization systems](https://emilyriehl.github.io/files/ct2011.pdf), slides from the [CT2011](http://www.mat.uc.pt/~ct2011/) at the University of British Columbia.
-- [Algebraic model structures](https://emilyriehl.github.io/files/cms2011.pdf) slides from the 2011 CMS Summer Meeting at the University of Alberta.
+- [Algebraic model structures](https://emilyriehl.github.io/files/cms2011.pdf), slides from the 2011 CMS Summer Meeting at the University of Alberta.
 - [Algebraic model structures](https://emilyriehl.github.io/files/ct2010.pdf), slides from CT2010 at the University of Genova.

 ## Colloquia

+- [AI for math: what is happening and what it means](https://emilyriehl.github.io/files/ai-for-math.pdf), slides for a colloquium talk at Chalmers University of Technology.
 - [∞-category theory for undergraduates](https://youtu.be/mTwvecBthpQ), an updated and expanded version for [Theories of Everything with Curt Jaimungal](https://www.youtube.com/@TheoriesofEverything); [slides](https://emilyriehl.github.io/files/undergraduates-TOE.pdf).
 - [Prospects for computer formalization of infinite-dimensional category theory](https://emilyriehl.github.io/files/prospects.pdf) and [Collaborative formalizations of &infin;-category theory](https://emilyriehl.github.io/files/collaborative.pdf), a pair of colloquia delivered at the end of a mini course at UCLouvain; also a [condensed and updated version](https://emilyriehl.github.io/files/prospects-cpp.pdf) for a more CS-audience delivered at [CPP 2025](https://popl25.sigplan.org/program/program-POPL-2025/?&track=CPP) as well as a [condensed and further updated version](https://emilyriehl.github.io/files/prospects-cam.pdf) with more mathematical content prepared for the [Formalisation of mathematics with interactive theorem provers series](https://talks.cam.ac.uk/talk/index/224938) at Cambridge, with [further updates](https://emilyriehl.github.io/files/prospects-asl.pdf) for the [North American Annual Meeting of the Association for Symbolic Logic](https://math.nmsu.edu/asl-2025/index.html#:~:text=The%202025%20North%20American%20Annual,at%20New%20Mexico%20State%20University.).
 - [Do we need a new foundation for higher structures?](https://emilyriehl.github.io/files/rzk-colloquium.pdf), a colloquium given at Rutgers.